AugustusMadden/Social-Media-Application/README.md

 # Social-Media-Application

   ## Description
-  This repository contains software for running a command-line based content management system.
-The system was designed to access and create information for a multi-department company.
+  This repository contains software for running a social media application utilizing Mongo as the foundation for the database management system.
+Desgined to simulate a text-based API where posts are listed as "Thoughts" and comments as "Reactions", with each element being ascribed to Users that can register other Users as friends.

   ## Table of Contents
   - [Installation](#installation)